AntoineBouquet/stats-fr-emarque-basketball-extractor/README.md

 });
 ```

+A temp directory (called `tmp-extractor`) is created and deleted during this method to process images of shoot positions.

 ## TODO for v1.0.0

-1. Extract data from shoot positions shoot sheet
+- [ ] Extract data from shoot positions sheet and implements `ShootPositionsExtractor` service
-2. `extractAll`: Merge data from all extractions
+- [ ] `extractAll`: Merge data from all extractions
+- [ ] add a part in `checkFile` method to check the truthfulness of the file

 ## License